 The highlight of the 1962 season for Johnson came in the opener, which was also the first game to be played in D. C. Stadium.
 As was customary for Opening Day in Washington, the president was on hand to throw out the first pitch.
 Along with John Kennedy was Vice President Lyndon Johnson as well as cabinet members, including former Minnesota governor Orville Freeman (Kennedy’s Secretary of Agriculture), and members of Congress, including Minnesota Senator Hubert Humphrey.

 Johnson brought the dignitaries to their feet in the fourth inning by hitting the first home run in the new stadium.
-It was a two-run shot to left, over the head of namesake Rocky Colavito, that broke a scoreless tie and sent the Senators on their way to a 4-1 victory over Cleveland.
+It was a two-run shot to left, over the head of namesake Rocky Colavito, that broke a scoreless tie and sent the Senators on their way to a 4-1 victory over Detroit.
 Johnson had also singled in the second for the Senators’ first hit in D. C. Stadium, and singled in the eighth, making him 3-for-4 in the game.

 After the 1962 season, the Baltimore Orioles made a trade with Washington to acquire Johnson, a player they were well aware of because of his great season with the Orioles’ top farm team the year before.
 Baltimore needed a shortstop, and it was thought that either Johnson would take the spot or Jerry Adair would move to short from second with Johnson taking Adair’s position.
 However, a few weeks after trading for Johnson, the Orioles made another deal, acquiring All-Star shortstop Luis Aparicio from the Chicago White Sox.